-I often pair courgettes with sweet onions and peppers to enjoy as a side dish along with chops.
+I often pair courgettes with sweet onions and peppers to enjoy as a side dish along with pork chops, beef or fish.

-A second popular dish in the Don household is when I make zucchini ribbons mixed with a basil pesto like spaghetti.
-No leftovers.
+A second popular dish in the Don household is when I make zucchini ribbons mixed with basil pesto and presto, no leftovers.

 Other ways we enjoy courgettes…